icy/google-group-crawler/README.md

     ./craw.sh -sh                 # first run for testing ./craw.sh -sh > wget.sh       # save your script
     bash wget.sh                  # dowloading mbox files
+    ./craw.sh -rss > update.sh    # using rss feed for updating

 When you have some new email in your google group, you will need to clean up and remove some temporary files.